 The Reading Game teaches beginning reading strictly through sight words.
 This boxed set consists of an eight-page "The Reading Game Rules and Guide" and six reader sets.
 Each reader set is made up of a 32-page reader, word cards (60 in each set), and "captioned picture flashcards" (3 in each set).

 The Reading Game is well designed.
 It comes in a sturdy box with divided sections that hold the opened decks of word cards.
 (It’s a real time saver when I don’t have to use rubber bands or baggies to contain the card decks!)

 The next five words are introduced in the same way.
-After ten words have been learned, the tutor shows the child the first captioned picture flashcard.
+After ten words have been learned, you show the child the first captioned picture flashcard and have them read it.
 Each of these cards has a photo with sentences underneath it that are made with words that the student has learned thus far.
-By the way, these sentences also serve as an introduction to sentence structure with a capital at the beginning and a period, question mark, or exclamation point at the end.
-(The tutor will need to explain this.)
+This process is repeated until all 30 words are mastered.
+By the way, the sentences on the captioned picture flashcards also serve as an introduction to sentence structure with a capital at the beginning and a period, question mark, or exclamation point at the end.
+(You will probably need to explain this to your child.)

-Once students can read the word and sentences, they will read the first reader.
+Once students can read the words and sentences, they will read the first reader.
 The readers are illustrated with black-and-white drawings.
 The style of the drawings is unusual for readers.
 The drawings often have dark shading and occasionally include ferocious-looking animals, so they seem a little ominous to me for beginning readers.

 All of the six reader sets work in the same fashion: they introduce new words, then they review all previously learned words as children read the sentences and the readers.